NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 | 8.0                | NVIDIA A100 (Ampere) | 80 |

 ### Software Stack ###
-To obtain the detailed HugeCTR software stack (dependencies), see [Software Stack](../tools/dockerfiles/software_stack.md).
+For more information about our software stack, see [Software Stack](../tools/dockerfiles/software_stack.md).

 ### Installing HugeCTR Using NGC Containers
 All NVIDIA Merlin components are available as open source projects.
 However, a more convenient way to make use of these components is by using our Merlin NGC containers.
 Containers allow you to package your software application, libraries, dependencies, and runtime compilers in a self-contained environment.
 When installing HugeCTR using NGC containers, the application environment remains portable, consistent, reproducible, and agnostic to the underlying host system software configuration.

-HugeCTR is included in the Merlin Docker image, which is available in the [NVIDIA container repository](https://ngc.nvidia.com/catalog/containers/nvidia:hugectr).
+HugeCTR is included in the Merlin Docker container, which is available in the [NVIDIA container repository](https://ngc.nvidia.com/catalog/containers/nvidia:hugectr).

 You can pull and launch the container by running the following command:
 ```shell